HTTP5214-Winter2023/starter/standup-logs/Beatrice-Tan.md

 Last time, I cloned the repository, create a new branch.

 Today, I'm going to work on uploading this.
-Whatever it's called push or pull.
+I cloned the repository,  created a branch with my name, and made a pull request.

 Here's a list of stuff that's blocking me from moving ahead with my work:

-- cloned the repository
-- create a branch
-- pull request
+- unfamiliar with git / confused

 I have to:
 - merge
+- learn more about git

 ## Jan 18th